CharlesYiu/duckducksearch/README.md

 # DuckDuckSearch! - a tui for duckduckgo.
 duckducksearch is a terminal user interface for browsing duckduckgo results
-and will be opened with your default browser.
+that will be opened with your default browser.
 ## usage
 install with this command:
 ```bash